mocks-server/website/docs/api/data-model.md

 [![Data model diagram](../assets/data-model.svg)](../assets/data-model.svg)

 :::caution
 Currently, the APIs are in the process of reengineering and for the moment some of their parts may not be fully compliant with the data model.
-They will be progressively adapted to it in coming releases.
+They will be progressively adapted to it in oncoming releases.
 :::

 ## Notes